Self-hosted deployment

 docker compose -f docker-compose.yml -f docker-compose.prod.yml up -d

-Copy .env.example and fill in your values.
-The key variables:
+Copy .env.example and fill in the values you need.

 Required